-Follow these steps: Check if your IP is correct Check if port 8080 is open on the NetVizura server Check if tomcat service is up (using top command) if not, try to start it (service tomcat6 start) if it can not be started check which services are installed: 2.
+Follow these steps: Check if your IP is correct Check if port 8080 is open on the NetVizura server Check if tomcat service is up (using top command) if not, try to start it (service tomcat6 start) if it can not be started check which services are installed: 1.
+The listing of /etc/init.d 2.
 The listing of command servicestatus-all 3.
 The listing of command chkconfig -list 4.
 Check if PostgreSQL is up (service postgresql-9.3 status) 1. if not, try to start it: service postgresql-9.3 start Note tomcat6 and postgresql-9.3 are examples of Tomcat and PostgreSQL installation.
 Name of services and their versions on your server may differ.
-If the problem persists please contact us at support@netvizura.com and send us the following: On which virtual (or physical) platform have you installed NetVizura (VMWare Workstation, Proxmox, Xen, physical machine) The listings of commands ran in step 3.b. above Entire zipped directory (var(log(tomcat6)))

-- a.
-Entire zipped directory /var/log/tomcat6/ 4.
-File /var/log/pgsql 5.
-Entire zipped directory /var/lib/pgsql/9.3/data/pg_log/ - 6.
-Entire zipped directory /var/log/netvizura/
+If the problem persists please contact us at support@netvizura.com and send us the following: On which virtual (or physical) platform have you installed NetVizura (VMWare Workstation, Proxmox, Xen, physical machine) The listings of commands ran in step 3.b. above Entire zipped directory /var/log/tomcat6/ File /var/log/pgsql Entire zipped directory /var/lib/pgsql/9.3/data/pg_log/ Entire zipped directory /var/log/netvizura/